sahildevgun702/playwright-study/exercises/README.md

 - Read the instructions and explanations carefully.
 - Try to write or modify the code yourself.
 - Run the tests and observe what happens.
-- Don’t worry if you make mistakes—experimentation is part of learning!

 ## Exercises Overview
 1. **Open a Web Page**: Learn how to launch a browser and visit a website.